Fair Rate Maximization for Multi-User Multi-Cell MISO Communication Systems via Novel Transmissive RIS Transceiver: Numerical Results

 \section{Numerical Results}

-In this section comprehensive simulation results are presented to demonstrate the effectiveness of the low-complexity algorithm for the considered TRTC-enabled downlink multicell MISO communication system.
-The simulated multi-cell communication system setting is shown in Fig. \ref{fig.2}, which includes $G = 2$ cells, each containing one TRTC and $K = 2$ mobile users.
-In the experiment, the first TRTC is located at the three-dimensional (3D) coordinates (0,0,4.5), while the second TRTC is located at (140,0,4.5).
-In each cell, all users are randomly distributed within a circle of 100m in radius, centered around the TRTC, and are positioned at a height of 1.5m.
+In this section, comprehensive simulation results are presented to demonstrate the effectiveness of the low-complexity algorithm for the considered TRIS transceiver-enabled downlink multi-cell MISO communication system.
+The simulated multi-cell communication system setting is shown in Fig. \ref{fig.2}, which includes $G = 2$ cells, each containing one TRIS transceiver and $K = 2$ mobile users.
+In the experiment, the first TRIS transceiver is located at the three-dimensional (3D) coordinates (0,0,4.5), while the second TRIS transceiver is located at (140,0,4.5).
+In each cell, all users are randomly distributed within a circle of 100m in radius, centered around the TRIS transceiver, and are positioned at a height of 1.5m.
 The antenna spacing is set to half the wavelength of the carrier.
-The large-scale fading is expressed as

-where $C_0$ represents the path loss of the reference distance $d_0 = 1$m, while $d$ and $\alpha $ denote the propagation distance and the fading exponent, respectively.
-We assume that the TRTC-user link follows the Rician distribution with a Rician factor of 5dB.
-The path loss exponent of the TRTC-user link is $\alpha_{l} = 3.2$.
-The maximum transmit power for each element of the TRTC is set as 10dBm.
+We assume that the TRIS transceiver-user link follows the Rician distribution with a Rician factor of 5dB.
+The path loss exponent of the TRIS transceiver-user link is $\alpha_{l} = 3.2$.
+The maximum transmit power for each element of the TRIS transceiver is set as 10dBm. {The simulation parameters are summarized in Table \ref{Simulation Parameters}.}

-First, we label the methods for solving problem (P6) that utilize the analytical solution and CVX as ``Low Com." and ``SOCP", respectively.
-To ensure a fair comparison, both algorithm implementations are initialized at a common starting point for each channel realization.
-Fig. \ref{fig.3} shows the overall convergence behaviours of our proposed algorithms.
+First, we label the methods for solving problem (P6) that utilize the analytical solution and CVX as ``Low Com." and ``SOCP", respectively. { To ensure a fair comparison, both algorithm implementations are initialized at a common starting point for each channel realization.} Fig. \ref{fig.3} shows the overall convergence behaviours of our proposed algorithms.
 As depicted in the figure, the sum-rate for both algorithms monotonically increases with the iteration index, demonstrating the substantial gains compared to the initial point.
 Both algorithms consistently deliver identical performance across all tested settings.
 Furthermore, they typically achieve convergence in under 10 iterations.
-Moreover, the sum-rate performance increases as the number of TRTC units $N$ increases.
+Moreover, the sum-rate performance increases as the number of TRIS transceiver units $N$ increases.